vpai/vpai.github.io/_posts/2017-04-21-india-trip-recap.md

 Over the past few years, I've had the chance to visit the Motherland on my own terms.
 With a little disposable income under my belt, India feels like a new place.
 After quitting my job a couple months ago, I decided I would take a two week trip there to meet my mom and sister who were going to be there to do some wedding shopping for my sister's upcoming wedding.

-Mumbai was my home base, and Varanasi (a.k.a Banaras) as a small side trip.
+Mumbai was home base, and Varanasi (a.k.a Banaras) was a small side trip.
 And it was fantastic.
 No thinking about work, lots of eating, a few events to celebrate, hanging with my 21 year old cousin, reading, and a few new friends.

 April is an excellent time to visit as it is the beginning of the mango season (and before the monsoon season)!
 According to my uncle, the famed [Alphonso mango](https://en.wikipedia.org/wiki/Alphonso_(mango)) is not the king as is widely believed.
 Apparently the rise of Alphonsos was a marketing ruse led by the Tata group and the affluent Parsi community.
 Dasheri and banganpalli are in his opinion better.
 But to this American, they were all absolutely fantastic.